HTTP API

 Multi-language

-Many text, dates, numbers formatters like formatN, formatD, formatI adapt the inserted date in the template according to the locale.
+Many text, date, and number formatters like formatN, formatD, formatI adapt their output in the template according to the locale.

-Also, the lang parameter is used to select the correponding translations when the Carbone tag {t()} is used for multi-lingual reports.
+Also, the lang parameter is used to select the corresponding translations when the Carbone tag {t()} is used for multi-lingual reports.

 List of supported locales: https://github.com/carboneio/carbone/blob/master/formatters/_locale.js